 In a new study, Bernhard Binder-Hammer (Vienna Institute of Demography) and colleagues analysed gender differences across 15 European countries.
 Their analysis is based on the European National Transfer Accounts (NTAs) and the National Time Transfer Accounts (NTTAs) available on www.wittgensteincentre.org/ntadata.
 These data provide comprehensive cross-sectional information on age- and gender-specific income, transfers between age groups and genders, and on age- and gender-specific consumption.
 It includes information on public transfers, such as pensions, health services, and education; private transfers, such as goods and services bought for other household members; and non-market transfers such as childcare.

 In general, Binder-Hammer and colleagues found that men and women benefit significantly more from transfers than they contribute over the life course.
 On the one hand, below-replacement fertility means children receive larger transfers with moderate contributions from parents.
-On the other hand, generous public pensions for the elderly are financed by the large cohort of baby boomers in the workforce.
+On the other hand, generous public pensions for older people are financed by the large cohort of baby boomers in the workforce.

 In terms of contributions by gender, the authors found remarkable differences across countries.
 For example, when the authors value each hour of unpaid work using the average net hourly wage in the country, women and men contribute about equally to intergenerational transfers across the lifetime – on average across all countries.
 However, in Spain, Italy and Slovenia, women tend to contribute more of their time to paid and unpaid work and therefore contribute considerably more to intergenerational transfers than men.
 In Austria, Germany, Sweden and the UK, women and men tend to devote equal amounts of time to all types of work.
 But because market work is given a higher valuation, the value of lifetime contributions are higher for men in these countries.